President’s Perspective: Being Among It

 As we all know, election season is here.
 Last month I had the pleasure (and I do mean that sincerely) to represent the Master Builders of Iowa Chapter at a national Associated General Contractors Leadership Conference in Washington D.C.
 The event was filled with learning, fellowship, programming, awards, and visits to Capitol Hill.
 I left encouraged.
 All of the elected officials we interacted with seemed human, reasonable, thoughtful, curious, and genuine.
 This isn’t the vibe I get from a seat at home through any of the means of media that we consume.
 It helped to be among it.
 I believe I see better who it is, and I am now hopeful that policy makers we elect as a nation will make it work for us.
 All of us.

 This commentary is not a challenge to anybody to abandon their private office, but rather a reflection on the physical barriers and how they can not only give privacy, but also isolation.
-For your own wellbeing as well as that of others, it may be worthwhile to be amongst it.
+For your own well-being as well as that of others, it may be worthwhile to be among it.

 Mike Espeset